President of Finland: Legislation

 The president must sign and approve all bills adopted by Parliament before they become law.
 The president must decide on ratification within three months of receiving the bill and may request an opinion from the Supreme Court or the Supreme Administrative Court before giving assent.
 Should the president refuse assent or fail to decide on the matter in time, Parliament reconsiders the bill and can readopt it with a majority of votes cast.
 The bill will then enter into force without ratification.
 If Parliament fails to readopt the bill, it is deemed to have lapsed.
-Presidential vetoes are generally successful in preventing the bill becoming law.
+Presidential vetoes are generally successful in preventing a bill from becoming law.

 Presidential pardon

-In single cases, the president has the power of pardon from any imprisonment, fine, or forfeiture.
+In single cases, the president has the power of pardon from a penalty or any other criminal sanction imposed by a court.
 General pardon requires an act of parliament.

 The power of pardon has effectively become the instrument to limit life imprisonment to 12 years or more, since successive presidents have eventually given pardon to all felons.
 The president, however, retains the power to deny pardon.
 In autumn 2006, the regular paroling of convicts serving a life sentence power was transferred to the Helsinki Court of Appeals, and the peculiar arrangement, where the president exercises judicial power, ended.
 The presidential power of giving pardon is, however, retained.
-Its use has diminished under the current president, Sauli Niinistö, who exercises the power particularly sparingly.
+Its use has diminished under president Sauli Niinistö, who exercised the power particularly sparingly.

+In 2022 the Supreme Court of Finland issued an advisory opinion that interpreted the constitution to include bans on business operations as criminal sanctions.
+This overturned previus precedent that interpreted such to not be within the scope of presidential pardon powers.